lauren-cio/lauren-cio/README.md

 ## 🫧 about me

-> aspiring web dev who genuinely enjoys turning ideas into real things that people can use. i'm into full-stack stuff, clean UIs, and occasionally pretending i understand DevOps.
+> aspiring web dev who genuinely enjoys turning ideas into real things that people can use(fake info). i'm into full-stack stuff(not really), clean UIs, and occasionally pretending i understand DevOps.

 ```yaml
 name: Mark Lauren